 A diagnosis of breast cancer can have a serious financial impact.
 For those in financial crisis, our program may be able to assist with medical gaps, general household bills, fuel and food.
 Our specialist breast care nurses can help by undertaking a financial assessment and referring to social workers, financial counsellors or relevantr financial assistance programs.

 To be eligible for financial support, each client is assessed individually.

 For more information call 9324 3703 or email email@example.com

 The financial impact of breast cancer

-People often don’t know about the financial impact a diagnosis of breast cancer can have.
-The inability to work and provide for your family on top of a grueling regime of medical appointments and treatments can be overwhelming.
+People often don’t know about the financial impact a diagnosis of breast cancer can have and financial stress can be felt by both public and private patients.
+The inability to work and provide for your family on top of a demanding regime of medical appointments and treatments can be overwhelming.